 They found themselves within a dark dining room packed with tables and chairs of mahogany.
 The only light was a dim orange glow that came from the halls leading from the room, but that light was enough to see the excessive luxury carved into each wall and fixture.
 Candlesticks of solid gold smoldered in the glow, and fine china dinnerware lay spread upon each of the four tables as though in preparation for a meal that had been forgotten.

 “Steady,” Roger commanded in a whisper.
 He kept his rifle braced against his shoulder.
-Fear still clearly competed in his mind, despite the image he attempted to project.
+Fear still clearly danced in his mind, despite the image he attempted to project.
 It made Ethan feel a little better about his own nerves.